Yes! asensei can automatically sync your workout to the Concept 2 Logbook. From there you are also able to link to Strava, Fitbit, Garmin and more.

 How do I setup asensei to connect to the Concept 2 Logbook?

-From the Up Next conversation screen, hit the Hey asensei [+] button in the bottom left, then choose My asensei.
+From the Up Next conversation screen, choose the MY ASENSEI option from the main menu in the top right (on older app versions hit the Hey asensei [+] button in the bottom left, then choose My asensei).
 On the screen that pops up there's an item titled Concept 2 Logbook, if you tap that you'll be taken to the Logbook screen where you should toggle the switch labelled Concept2 Logbook so that it is green and to the right hand side.
 You'll then be prompted to enter your Concept 2 logbook credentials and after that you must hit the green Approve asensei button that appears to link your accounts.

 On the My asensei>Concept 2 Logbook screen you can also set your Weight Class.
 This is either Lightweight or Heavyweight and this ensures that your Logbook entry is categorised correctly.